Charlie Chaplin Filmography Continued

 guest is really leaving this time, and when Edna enters the store she

-to her.
-He helps the slicker load his
+devotion to her.
+He helps the slicker load his baggage into

 Cast